Whitbread's £3.9bn sale of Costa to Coca-Cola

 Timeframes on deals do not always allow you to get every last detail finalised.
 In those situations, the key is to establish a framework that feels stable to both sides and provides a basis to move forward together.
 That way, you reach a defined parameter of the business that the buyer can recognise will be enough to allow them to run it on their own.

 Coordination across the team is really important and so is good communication - that way the issues that need to be filtered to the central deal team get there and vice versa.
 We make sure we're operating on pretty short lines of communication, both within the team and with the client.
-That makes a huge different and keeps the team tight.
+That makes a huge difference and keeps the team tight.

 The associate's perspective